mikey242/kudos-donations/readme.txt

 * Smart and modern design.
 * One-off or recurring payments.
-* Can add as many different buttons as you like.
+* Can add as many buttons as you like.
 * Connect with Mollie for secure payments by credit card, iDEAL and [many others](https://www.mollie.com/payments).
 * Toggle Automated email receipts.
 * Gutenberg block or shortcode to place your button virtually anywhere.